mattburnett-repo/blog/_posts/2024-08-16-ai-text-as-lorem-ipsum.md

 title: AI generated text as lorem ipsum
 ---

-While working on something that neede a few paragraphs of descriptive text, I used chatGPT to generate this text.
+While working on something that needed a few paragraphs of descriptive text, I used chatGPT to generate this text.

 As expected, the text wasn't really what I was hoping for.
 As you probably know, AI-generated text often sounds / reads as something contrived or artificial.